 Of important note, Newton is also a city of artists.
 Newton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Newton’s character.

-Not only is Newton a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because Newton is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes Newton a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is Newton a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 The per capita income in Newton in 2010 was $61,530, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $246,120 for a family of four.

 Newton is a somewhat ethnically-diverse city.
 The people who call Newton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newton residents report their race to be White, followed by Asian.
 Important ancestries of people in Newton include Irish, Italian, Russian, English, German and Polish.

 In addition, Newton has a lot of people living here who were born outside of the US (21.06%).

 The languages spoken by people in Newton are also diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in Newton is English.
 Other important languages spoken here include Chinese, Russian and Spanish.

 |% RENTER OCCUPIED||29.59%|